croyleje/lsp-default.nvim/doc/md/lsp.md

 ## Disable keybindings

-To disable all keybindings just delete the call to [.default_keymaps()](https://github.com/VonHeikemen/lsp-zero.nvim/blob/v2.x/doc/md/api-reference.md#default_keymapsopts).
+To disable all keybindings just delete the call to [.default_keymaps()](https://github.com/croyleje/lsp-default.nvim/blob/v2.x/doc/md/api-reference.md#default_keymapsopts).

-If you want lsp-zero to skip only a few keys you can add the `omit` property to the [.default_keymaps()](https://github.com/VonHeikemen/lsp-zero.nvim/blob/v2.x/doc/md/api-reference.md#default_keymapsopts) call.
+If you want lsp-default to skip only a few keys you can add the `omit` property to the [.default_keymaps()](https://github.com/croyleje/lsp-default.nvim/blob/v2.x/doc/md/api-reference.md#default_keymapsopts) call.
 Say you want to keep the default behavior of `K` and `gs`, you would do this.

 ```lua
 lsp.default_keymaps({